The Knack (1960s US band): History

 The Knack were formed in 1965 at by students at Hollywood High and Fairfax High School led by Michael Chain.
 The original name for the band was the InMates.
 Their original line-up consisted Mike Chain on lead vocals and rhythm guitar, Dink Kaplan on lead guitar, and Larry Gould on bass and backing vocals, and Ken Meyer on drums.
-After traveling on a Shindig road show, the band changed their name to the Knack.
+After traveling on a Shindig! road show, the band changed their name to the Knack.
 Dink Kaplan's older brother played in the Mothers of Invention.
 Not long after forming, Meyer left the group and was replaced by Pug Baker on drums.
-The band initially played on the high school circuit, but had advanced to the more popular clubs on the Sunset Strip: the Hullabaloo, the Whiskey-A-Go-Go, the Galaxy, the Trip, the Crescendo, Gazzarri’s, It’s Boss, the Cheetah, the Cherokee, the Sea Witch, and others.
-They were also the first rock group to appear at the Ice House folk room and the Troubadour.
-The Knack eventually performed shows at larger venues such as the Hollywood Bowl, Palladium, Melody Land, and Carousel.
+The band initially played on the high school circuit, but had advanced to the more popular clubs on the Sunset Strip: the Hullabaloo, the Whisky a Go Go, the Galaxy, the Trip, The Crescendo, Gazzarri’s, It’s Boss, the Cheetah, the Cherokee, the Sea Witch, and others.
+They were also the first rock group to appear at the Ice House folk room and the Troubador.
+The Knack eventually performed shows at larger venues such as the Hollywood Bowl, the Hollywood Palladium, Melody Land, and the Carousel.

 The group's manager, Abe and Rick Marcelli, arranged for Nick Venet, who had been the Beach Boys producer, to come to a club to see them perform on stage.
 Venet later invited A&R personnel at Capitol Records, which paved the way for the band to be signed by the famous label.
 Venet had produced all of the Knack's recordings at Capitol, and Mike Chain had composed most of the songs.
-The Knack recorded all of their songs at Studio A at the Capital Records' headquarters on Hollywood and Vine.
+The Knack recorded all of their songs at Studio A at the Capitol Records' headquarters on Hollywood and Vine.
 They played all their own instruments, which was unusual in Los Angeles studios at the time, particularly in light of their young age, with most of the band members still in high school.
 The band was regarded for their instrumental and melodic finesse.
 The band's debut single for Capitol was "Time Waits For No One" b/w "I'm Aware, " which is set in a minor key.
 In 1967 Capitol released their second single, "Softly Softly", a slower song, which included Frank Zappa on piano, backed with "The Spell", a more upbeat number.